RHarryH/avispa-microf/README.md

 #### Image details

 Image contains built-in LibreOffice with only Liberation fonts family supported to minimize the image's size.
-LibreOffice is required by `ecm` to perform conversion of documents to `pdf`.
+LibreOffice is required by Avispa ECM to perform conversion of documents to `pdf`.

-There is one build argument. `MICROF_DIR` specifies internal path of μF.
-It is set to `/opt/microf` by default.
+There is one build argument. `CLIENT_DIR` specifies internal path of Avispa ECM.
+It is set to `/opt/ecm-client` by default.

 Additionally, there are several environment variables presented in the below table.